meganalnico/simple-core/AbilityScores.md

 Charisma measures a character's personality, personal magnetism, ability to lead, and appearance.
 Every creature has a Charisma score.
-A character with a Charisma score of 0 is not able to exert himself in any way and is unconscious.
+A character with a Charisma score of -5 is not able to exert himself in any way and is unconscious.

-You apply your character's Charisma modifier to:
+You apply your character's Charisma to:

 -   [Bluff](skills/bluff.html#bluff),
     [Diplomacy](skills/diplomacy.html#diplomacy),